gavinyork/zephyr3d/apps/doc/web/en/animation-controller.md

     transition: 0.15,
     timeline: {
       steps: [
-        // Lower-body running is the phase reference for full-body inserts.
-        { type: 'play', clip: 'RunLower', id: 'lowerRun', options: { repeat: 0 } },
-        // Upper-body running is layered on top of the lower-body loop.
         {
+          // RunLower is the phase reference used when entering the full-body action.
           type: 'play',
+          clip: 'RunLower',
+          id: 'lowerRun',
+          options: { repeat: 0 }
+        },
+        {
+          // RunUpper is synchronized to the lower body.
+          type: 'play',
           clip: 'RunUpper',
+          id: 'upperRun',
-          options: { repeat: 0, sync: { target: 'lowerRun' } }
+          options: { repeat: 0, sync: { target: 'lowerRun', mode: 'normalized' } }
         }
       ]
     },
     responses: [
       {
-        // Insert a finite full-body dodge and then return to layeredRun.
         event: 'dodge',
+        target: {
+          // dodgeFull completes, then returns to the current layeredRun state.
+          targetState: 'dodgeFull',
+          returnTo: true,
-        target: { targetState: 'dodgeFull', returnTo: true, returnTransition: 0.15 },
+          returnTransition: 0.15
+        },
-        // Keep RunLower alive long enough for DodgeFull to read its phase.
+        // Keep the old state for 0.12 seconds so dodgeFull can read RunLower's phase.
         onActive: { fadeOut: 0.12 }
       }
     ]